ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="index.html" path="upgrade-phonecat-2-hybrid/index.html" region="base"></code-example>

-Now you can load Angular Classicusing SystemJS.
+Now you can load Angular Classic using SystemJS.
-You'll add the Angular Classicpolyfills and the SystemJS configuration to the end of the `<head>` section, and then you'll use `System.import` to load the actual application:
+You'll add the Angular Classic polyfills and the SystemJS configuration to the end of the `<head>` section, and then you'll use `System.import` to load the actual application:

 <code-example header="index.html" path="upgrade-phonecat-2-hybrid/index.html" region="angular"></code-example>